Which Of The Following Is Not A Role Of Albumin

 • Plasma oncotic pressure is primarily generated by large proteins that cannot easily cross capillary walls. - Albumin contributes about 70‑80 % of this pressure, preventing fluid from leaking out of blood vessels into surrounding tissues.

-• When albumin levels drop (hypoalbuminemia), patients may develop edema and ascites, underscoring its central role in fluid balance.
+• When albumin levels drop (hypoalbuminemia), patients may develop edema and ascites, underscoring its important role in fluid balance.

 2. Transport of Lipids and Steroids